abruzzi/data-fetching-patterns-in-react/README.md

 ## Preload data before the lazy load

-However, as you might have already seen the similarity here, we could request the JavaScript bundle and the network request parallelly.
-Meaning, when ever a `Friend` component hovered, we can trigger a network request and cache the result, so that by the time when the bundle returns we can use the data to render the component immediately.
+However, as you might have already seen the similarity here, we could request the JavaScript bundle and the network request parallely.
+Meaning, whenever a `Friend` component is hovered, we can trigger a network request and cache the result, so that by the time when the bundle returns, we can use the data to render the component immediately.

-For example, we can use `preload` from `swr` package, and then register a `onMouseEnter` event to the trigger component of `Popover`,
+For example, we can use `preload` from the `swr` package, and then register an `onMouseEnter` event to the trigger component of `Popover`,

 ```jsx
 import { preload } from "swr";